filecoin-project/FIPs/FIPS/fip-xxxx-pledge-baseline.md

 One of the primary motivations for this proposal is to maintain that part of consensus security that is supported by pledge amounts.
 Without this or a similar proposal, the consensus security provided by total network collateral will be eroded to near-zero unless the network’s QAP growth maintains an exponential increase.
-Projections based on historical onboarding rate and SP behaviour suggest the network locked amount would fall to near zero over 4 to 5 years (or longer if onboarding rate continually increases).
+Projections based on historical onboarding rate and SP behaviour suggest the network locked token amount would fall to near zero over 4 to 5 years (or longer if onboarding rate continually increases).
 The practical security value of locked tokens would deteriorate faster if an expanding supply also caused exchange rate deterioration.

 This proposal introduces a floor to per-sector initial pledge requirements.